camshaft/bolero/book/src/introduction.md

 # Introduction

-Bolero is a fuzzing and property testing framework for Rust programs.
+Bolero is a fuzzing and property testing front-end framework for Rust.

 From [Wikipedia](https://en.wikipedia.org/wiki/Fuzzing), fuzzing is described as: